ChinenyenwaN1/DevOps-Project-Documentation/Project 12 - ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES).md

 ![image](https://user-images.githubusercontent.com/116161693/234305225-d65bb599-86a5-47a1-a357-e7f4e4d3219f.png)

 ### Step 2 – Refactor Ansible code by importing other playbooks into site.yml
+Before starting to refactor the codes, ensure that you have pulled down the latest code from master (main) branch, and created a new branch, name it refactor.

 In Project 11 I wrote all tasks in a single playbook **common.yml**, a simple set of instructions for only 2 types of OS, but imagine there are many more tasks and I need to apply this playbook to other servers with different requirements.
 In this case, I will have to read through the whole playbook to check if all tasks written there are applicable and is there anything that you need to add for certain server/OS families.
 Very fast it will become a tedious exercise and my playbook